hdShang/arxiv-daily/docs/cs-CV/2023-12-02/papers/231201129v3-controldreamer-blending-geometry-and-style-in-text-to-3d.md

 ---
 layout: default
-title: ControlDreamer: Blending Geometry and Style in Text-to-3D
+title: "ControlDreamer: Blending Geometry and Style in Text-to-3D"
 ---

 # ControlDreamer: Blending Geometry and Style in Text-to-3D